wlw-benjaminbraendli/Server_observer/README.md

 The data from every disk, NIC and Temperature-Sensor which is found on the Server is transmitted to the website.
 On the website, you can switch the display of the different graphs.

+The servers don't have to be visable from the computer which opens the website, but it has to visible from the webserver.

 ## observer.py
 This script is the part, which observes the server and give the data to the website.